ginestrab/Topological-percolation-on-hyperbolic-simplicial-complexes/README.md

 This program is distributed by the authors in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-If you use any of these codes please cite
+If you use any of this code please cite

 [1] G. Bianconi and R. M. Ziff "Topological Percolation on  Hyperbolic Simplicial Complexes" Physical Review E 98, 052308 (2018)